oc-rs/understandingreligion/understandingreligion/content/m/contribute.md

-+++
+---
-Abstract = "Are you passionate about sharing your knowledge of religious traditions?
+Abstract: "Are you passionate about sharing your knowledge of religious traditions?
 We need your help to make religious literacy more accessible!"
-Author = "Luke Burns"
+Author: "Luke Burns"
-Image = "ocrs.jpeg"
+Image: "ocrs.jpeg"
-LastModifiedDate = 2021-08-31T23:00:00Z
+LastModifiedDate: 2021-08-31T23:00:00Z
-PublishDate = 2021-08-31T23:00:00Z
+PublishDate: 2021-08-31T23:00:00Z
-Title = "Contributions"
+Title: "Contributions"
-toc = true
+toc: true

-+++
+---
 # Introduction

 Are you passionate about sharing your knowledge of religious traditions?
 We need your help to make religious literacy more accessible!